neildillamore/mydocs.github.io/docs/guidance-and-standards/principles/coding-in-the-open.md

 ## Introduction
 Coding in the open, a practice of developing software and sharing the process publicly, has gained traction in the tech community.
-This article explores the numerous benefits of embracing this transparent approach, which includes, among other things, fostering collaboration, driving innovation, and facilitating continuous learning.
+This page explores the numerous benefits of embracing this transparent approach, which includes, among other things, fostering collaboration, driving innovation, and facilitating continuous learning.

+### Practical Implementations
+* Developers proactively and openly share their code, ideas, and insights with others.
+* Collaboration and contributions from a wider community are encouraged.
+* Knowledge sharing among developers becomes a central aspect of the process.
+* Feedback, suggestions, improvements and bug identification are sought from users and peers.
+* Continuous learning is facilitated by showcasing skills and receiving feedback from a diverse audience.

 ### Collaboration and Knowledge Sharing
 Coding in the open encourages collaboration among developers, enabling them to share